FormerÂ army chief Rookmangud Katawal tells all in soon to be released memoir

 I replied: âIf it is not in writing, there will be a question of legitimacy.
 A letter would resolve the issue.â

-By then, KP Oli had got to the palace despite his health problems, and called to say the President had decided to send the letter and to inform all the generals.
+By then, KP Oli had got to Shital Niwas despite his health problems, and called to say the President had decided to send the letter and to inform all the generals.

-A few minutes later, the fax arrived, reinstating the Chief of Army Staff.
+A few minutes later, the fax arrived, giving continuity to my position as Chief of Army Staff.
 It was a clear and direct letter, just as we wanted.
 Soon after, my mobile and all the landlines started ringing off the hook.